EstebanVictorio/for-the-north/packages/ftn-react/static/posts/how-to-write-components.md

 ```

 Basically, components are functions, that return the `JSX`-ish syntax you see.
 It looks a lot like `HTML`, but imagine it has superpowers.

-This is cool!
-It
+Cool!
+Isn't it?

-doesn't seem that hard so far.
-Well, it's not, except that the behavior it's
+It doesn't seem that hard so far.

-different.
+The trick here is that the behavior it's different.
 This syntax describes what should a component return as
 DOM-equivalent elements known as `React` elements.
 This way, you can isolate an
 structure with different elements.
 You might say: why should I wrap the elements
 of a component render phase in parentheses `()`?
 You don't have to, but, it is a
-good practice, especially if you are going to have more elements inside
+good practice, especially if you are going to have more elements inside.

-(explained below).
+Parentheses improve readability among components.

-# How to compose Components?
+## How to compose Components?

 Composing components (pun intended) isn't different from writing one all alone.

 You can do the following if you want to isolate different structures:
-# Example using the ultra basic setup
+## Example using the ultra basic setup
 ```js
 const List = () => (
   <ol>